Jadens-arc/jadens-arc.github.io/content/about.md

 ## Other random stuff
 - **Scorpio** sun, Gemini rising, and Cancer moon
 - My favorite languages are Python, Rust, and C
-- Also I do photography as a hobby
+Also, I do photography as a hobby
   - Canon M200
   - Sigma 30mm
   - Canon 15-45mm